awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 For an illustration of using the AWS CLI to patch a server environment by using a custom patch baseline, see [Tutorial: Patch a Server Environment \(AWS CLI\)](sysman-patch-cliwalk.md)\.

-For more information about using the CLI forAWS Systems Manager tasks, see the [AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.
+For more information about using the CLI for AWS Systems Manager tasks, see the [AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.

 **Topics**
 + [Create a patch baseline](#patch-manager-cli-commands-create-patch-baseline)